Accreditation Process - Independent Schools

 - The Governing Body/Board Assures Sustainability and Authenticity of Mission

-- The Adult Community Is Qualified and Organized to Implement the School's Mission
+- The Adult Community is Hired to Implement the School's Mission

-- A Culture of Health and Safety Permeate that School
+- A Culture of Health and Safety Permeates the School

 - (Optional) Proprietary Schools Ensure Leadership, Organization, and Resources for Mission